juliamauri/Ez-Race/README.md

 You will won the bronze medal if you complete the race with less than 3 min 20 seconds. wherever if you complete the race with more than 3 min 20 seconds, you will lose the race!

-Done by Julia Mauri Costa & José Antonio Rodriguez Millán
+Done by Julià Mauri Costa & José Antonio Rodriguez Millán